Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: SED fitting modules

 \section{SED fitting modules}

-As outlined in Sec.~\ref{sec:DependenceofPhysProp}, we quantify the effect of the model assumptions for the stellar mass estimates on the representative sample of EDR galaxies described in the following App.~\ref{sec:RepresentativeSample}.
-The priors of the SED fitting modules that we analyze are summarized in Table~\ref{tab:SEDParametersAlternatives}.
+As outlined in Sect.~\ref{sec:DependenceofPhysProp}, we quantified the effect of the model assumptions for the stellar mass estimates on the representative sample of EDR galaxies described in the following App.~\ref{sec:RepresentativeSample}.
+The priors of the SED fitting modules we analyzed are summarized in Table~\ref{tab:SEDParametersAlternatives}.